 With each of these excuses, an opportunity to live life to its fullest is lost.
 I am guilty of procrastinating and feeling as though I don’t have enough time or energy in recent months.
 Starting a new job brings the perfect chance to make positive changes to a previously mundane routine.

 The only habits I want to establish as routine are sleep and exercise.
 Since I finished college nearly five years ago, my sleeping routine has been patchy at best.
-Whilst my exercise routine has fared better, it could also be improved.
-Although I have only changed my routine since the weekend, I already feel brighter and more energetic throughout the day without the need for more than one or two coffees.
+Whilst my exercise routine has fared better, it is something that I want to improve.
+Although I have only changed my routine since the weekend, I already feel brighter and more energetic.
+I can now make it through the day without the need for more than one or two coffees.

 I’m a firm believer that if you want to establish a habit the best time to start is now.
-With that in mind, I went out for a four mile run after work on Tuesday and plan to fit in at least two workouts in the week as well as two sessions at the weekend where possible.
-Although this is the first week of my new job and routine, I am already feeling more positive about the weeks to come in the knowledge that I am establishing healthy habits from the beginning.
+With that in mind, I went out for a four mile run after work on Tuesday.
+I plan to fit in at least two workouts in the week as well as two sessions at the weekend.
+Although this is the first week of my routine I am feeling positive about the weeks to come.
+I feel content in the knowledge that I am establishing healthy habits from the beginning.